bumps/bumps/doc/guide/fitting.rst

     bumps --fit=amoeba --steps=1000 --starts=20 --parallel model.py --store=T1 --pars=T1/model.par

-If the fit is well behaved, and a numerical derivative exists, then switching to the BFGS quasi-newton algorithm (fit=newton) is useful, in that it will very rapidly converge to a nearby local minimum.
+If the fit is well behaved, and a numerical derivative exists, then switching to :ref:`fit-newton` is useful, in that it will very rapidly converge to a nearby local minimum.

 ::

     bumps --fit=newton model.py --pars=T1/model.par --store=T1

-Differential evolution (fit=de) is an alternative to amoeba, perhaps a little more likely to find the global minimum but somewhat slower.
+:ref:`fit-de` is an alternative to :ref:`fit-amoeba`, perhaps a little more likely to find the global minimum but somewhat slower.
 This is a population based algorithms in which several points from the current population are selected, and based on the position and value, a new point is generated.
-The population is specified as a multiplier on the number of parameters in the model, so for example an 8 parameter model with DE's default population (pop=10) would create 80 points each generation.
+The population is specified as a multiplier on the number of parameters in the model, so for example an 8 parameter model with DE's default population ``--pop=10`` would create 80 points each generation.
 This algorithms can be called from the command line as follows::

     bumps --fit=de --steps=3000 --parallel model.py --store=T1

-In addition to restarting differential evolution from

 Some fitters save the complete state of the fitter on termination so that the fit can be resumed.
-Use --resume=store/path
+Use ``--resume=path/to/previous/store`` to resume.
+The resumed fit also needs a ``--store=path/to/store``, which could be the same as the resume path if you want to update it, or it could be a completely new path.

-See `optimizer-guide`_ for a description of the available optimizers, and `option-guide`_ for a description of the bumps options.
+See :ref:`optimizer-guide` for a description of the available optimizers, and :ref:`option-guide` for a description of all the bumps options.

 Uncertainty Analysis
 ====================